top of page

 • Body Temperature: They may not recognize when they are too hot or too cold, leading to inappropriate clothing choices as well as health impact.

-• Seeking Medical Care: Individuals with a hyposensitive interoceptive sense may not recognize the severity of their symptoms, leading to delays in seeking medical care or receiving appropriate treatment.
+• Seeking Medical Care: Individuals with a hyporesponsive interoceptive sense may not recognize the severity of their symptoms, leading to delays in seeking medical care or receiving appropriate treatment.
 They are also likely to have trouble describing their symptoms to medical professionals.

 Interoception and Emotional Regulation